jrdalino/myproject-aws-codepipeline-admin-web-eks-terraform/README.md

-# Terraform module to provision a CI/CD Pipeline using AWS Managed Services
+# Terraform module to provision a CI/CD Pipeline using AWS Managed Services (React Web Application)

 ## This creates the following resources:
 - CodeCommit